Custom Pulse Queries

-Custom queries can be run on pulse results in order to gain deeper insights from your experiments.
-These allow you to group by user dimensions, or filter to a specific set of users to see how the experiment impacted their experience.
+Custom queries can be run on Pulse results in order to gain deeper insights from your experiments and feature roll-outs.
+These allow you to group by user dimensions, or filter to a specific set of users to see how an experiment or launch has impacted these users' experience.

-Be careful with statistical interpretation of custom queries, especially when grouping by a dimension with lots of options.
-This can increase your chance of seeing a false positive statistically significant results.
+Be careful with statistical interpretation of Custom Queries, especially when grouping by a dimension with lots of options.
+This can increase your chance of seeing a false-positive statistically significant result.

 Running a Custom Query

-- User dimension fitler: a user dimension that the results will be filtered to.
-Users not matching this dimension will be excluded from the analysis
+- User dimension filter: A user dimension that the results will be filtered to.
+Users not matching this dimension will be excluded from the analysis.

 - Careful!
 This option can easily lead to erroneous and biased results.
 You will need to make sure the segment is defined based on the user's status before they were exposed to the experiment or feature gate.

 - Similarly, you can choose to exclude a certain ID list segment, for example if you want to exclude a set of users who have been retroactively identified as bad actors from your lifts analysis.